triggerdotdev/apihero-docs/docs/react-quick-start.md

 ![My API Hero logs](/img/logs.png)
 You should see every API request, including ones which failed.
 It's possible that you need to add authentication for the API endpoint that you're trying to use.

-### 5. Adding API authentication
+See [Authentication](/features/authentication) for more info.